Body Packing Of Illicit Drugs: An Incidental Radiological Diagnosis In A Covid-positive Patient

 Authors

-• Muhammad Saqib Qamar Ishaqi Consutlant Radiologist and Head of department, The Indus Hospital Karachi
+• Muhammad Saqib Qamar Ishaqi The Indus Hospital, Karachi

-• Syed Muhammad Shahnawaz Hyder Consultant Radiologist, The indus Hospital, Karachi
+• Syed Muhammad Shahnawaz Hyder The Indus Hospital, Karachi

-• Aneeta .
-Consultant Radiologist, National institute of Child health (NICH), Karachi
+• Aneeta National Institute of Child Health (NICH), Karachi

 Keywords:

-Body packing, Radiological imaging, Body positive in COVID patient.
+Body packing, Body positive in COVID patient, Radiological imaging of body packing

 Downloads